 In sum, the Hays family’s impact on American history, from the Revolutionary War to the westward expansion, and their lasting presence in modern society, showcases the importance of Clan Hay in shaping the nation's past, present, and future.

-John Coffee Hays is the first cousin of Jeremy H. G. Hayes (five times removed).
+John Coffee Hays is the third great granduncle of Jeremy H. G. Hayes.

-John Coffee Hays is the first cousin of Jeremy H. G. Hayes (five times removed).
+John Coffee Hays is the third great granduncle of Jeremy H. G. Hayes.

 In 1836, at the age of 19, Hays migrated to the Republic of Texas.
 Sam Houston appointed him as a member of a company of Texas Rangers because he knew the Hays family from his Tennessee years.
 He met with Houston and delivered a letter of recommendation from then-President Andrew Jackson, his great uncle.
 Rachel Jackson was Hays' great aunt of the Donelson family, a relative of his mother.